ottozumkeller/QR-Code-Reader/.github/ISSUE_TEMPLATE/wifi-authentication-error-report-wifi-connectivity-issue.md

 ---
-name: Authentication/Encryption Error Report/WiFi Connectivity Issue
+name: WiFi Authentication Error Report/WiFi Connectivity Issue
 about: Create a bug report if you encountered an authentication/encryption error message or have other issues connecting to a wifi network
 title: "[BUG] "